MyaEiWin/vault-aws-auth-ngrok/README.md

 Replace `YOUR_NGROK_AUTHTOKEN` with the value from your dashboard.

-> [!CAUTION]
-> Do not put the ngrok authtoken in this README, source control, screenshots, or chat messages.

 ## Step 4: Start Vault in Terminal 1

 Open the first terminal and run: